Three-Little-Birds/pterasim-mcp/README.md

 uv pip install "git+https://github.com/Three-Little-Birds/pterasim-mcp.git"
 ```

-The analytic-only mode works on Python 3.11 without `PteraSoftware`.
+If the UVLM solve fails for any reason (missing binaries, convergence issues), the wrapper logs a warning and falls back to the analytic surrogate—you will see `solver: "analytic"` in the metadata and no delta fields.
+UVLM runs with thousands of timesteps can take minutes; batch analytic sweeps first and promote only promising cases to the high-fidelity environment.
+Analytic-only mode works on Python 3.11 without `PteraSoftware`.

 ## Run as a service